xaxys/MaintainMan/README.md

 save_as_jpeg: false

 upload:
-  # Upload request returns straight after image is processed by the
+  # upload request returns straight after image is processed by the server.
-  # server (saving might still fail)
+  # but saving might still fail.
   async: false
   # the max file size of image allowed to upload.
   max_file_size: 10485760 # 10 MB